susanfawcett/Grypothrix_PCA/README.md

 # Grypothrix_PCA
 Morphological Dataset for Grypothrix Principal Components Analysis

-Dataset used in: Two New Species of Thelypteridaceae from the Solomon Islands by Susan Fawcett, Alan Smith and Cheng-Wei Chen, published in the American Fern Journal
+Dataset used in:
+Two New Species of Thelypteridaceae from the Solomon Islands Susan Fawcett, Alan Smith and Cheng-Wei Chen published in the American Fern Journal

 The present study is based on examination of morphological traits using herbarium material, including specimens from UC, TAIF, VT and MICH, and